Skip to Content

 Many gardeners are unaware of the blanching process necessary for some cauliflower varieties to maintain their white color.
 Exposure to sunlight can cause the head to develop a greenish hue.

-See also How to Grow Sage in Pots Like an Expert
+RELATED: How to Grow Blueberries in Pots Like an Expert

 To blanch, gently tie the outer leaves over the head when it’s about the size of an egg.
 This protects the head from the sun and keeps it tender and white.